 Once they see that they are limited, they may wish to seek out other options on their own.

-Get Them Involved in Real Life
+Get Your Teen Involved in Real Life

 Colleges love to see initiative over academics alone.
 The more a student gives back, the more appealing and well-rounded they will appear to future and potential colleges.

 Have your teen take lessons in swimming, golf, volleyball, or any outdoor activity that promotes nature and being outdoors rather than being plugged in.
-Because, let’s face it, you cannot be on social media while you are swimming laps!
+Because let’s face it, you cannot be on social media while you are swimming laps!